mvsde/website/content/blog/2024-11-23-selbstbestimmt.md

 Three months ago, I sent my application to the _Standesamt_{lang=de} (civil registry office), because there’s this weird 3-month waiting period in the SBGG.
 We can’t make things too easy, right?
 Still dealing with German bureaucracy after all!

 Then mid-November 2024, I had an in-person appointment with the _Standesamt_{lang=de} to declare my gender and first names, paid 30 €, and was done 15 minutes later.
 Could’ve been even faster if the scanner wasn’t broken.
 But hey, Windows and scanner drivers, I know that pain.
 A week later, I paid another 22.50 € to get new birth certificates which arrived today.
 The important paperwork is done.
+Next up 37.00 € for a new national ID card and that’s that.
+90.00 € in total for the whole process.

 I’m “certified” non-binary now, or in German legal terms I’m _diverse_, and my new first names are _Fynn Ellie_.